WorldWideTelescope/worldwide-telescope-webgl-sdk-reference/scriptinterface.md

 <!-- ====================================================================== -->
 # fov Property

-**NOTE: NEEDS VALIDATION VERSUS WWTCONTROL.** Note: This feature is not implemented.
+Note: This feature is not implemented.

 The **fov** property contains the field of view in degrees.